The Reverse Countdown Signal

 “But the problem, many say, is that pedestrians would not be happy if they found out how long they had to wait.
 Many of Boston’s intersections with traffic lights have cycle lengths of 90 to 100 seconds.
 Off -peak, they may go down to 80 seconds or less.
 The catch, according to Ann Hershfang, one of the founders of WalkBoston, is that studies have shown that pedestrians will wait just 30 seconds before they get restless and cross.”

 This entry was posted on Tuesday, August 12th, 2008 at 9:50 pm and is filed under Cities, Pedestrians.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.